 Length: 445 meters/1,460 feet

 People Group Served: Una

 After the Una New Testament was completed and dedicated in 2007, four local Langda translators and two consultants began working on the Una Old Testament.
-The Una people will soon celebrate having the whole Bible in the language that speaks best to their hearts.
+In August 2022. the Una people celebrated having the whole Bible in the language that speaks best to their hearts.

 Time Saved: Over two weeks.
 Travel from Langda to Wamena (where Una young people attend high school) requires at least a 17-day walk compared with a 45-minute flight.
 The trip to Bomela—the nearest village with an airstrip, just four miles from Langda—is an eight-hour hike over a 9,000-foot mountain or a five-minute flight.
 Travel to Langda from the YAJASI base in Sentani is a one hour and ten minute flight or several months of walking.

 Interesting Facts: Langda is surrounded by 15,000-foot peaks, where an occasional early morning dusting of snow appears.
 One of YAJASI’s newer pilots, who grew up in Langda, recalls that typically about noon, clouds rolled right into his living room through open windows.
 Due to such weather challenges, a successful landing at Langda often requires multiple attempts.